LO-PINOD

 Challenge: Globalisation and an increasing demand for goods and commodities have led to a growing requirement for freight transport in Europe.
 Freight movement by road is causing congestion on the main transport routes and around the larger hub ports, increasing the need to review how freight can be moved more efficiently and sustainably.

 3. Developing regional ports: Diversifying into new business areas will ensure local ports remain competitive and relevant.
 Exploring new opportunities and investing in upgrading port infrastructure is crucial to help increase maritime and logistics activities.
-The Port of Karlshamn is investing substantially in expanding logistics services for different types of renewable energy.
-Brunsbuttel ports are also examining the feasibility partnering with nearby regional ports to construct and maintain offshore wind energy facilities.
-The Port of Oostende has also built a heavy-load quay to operate as a base for wave and tidal energy.
+The Port of Karlshamn invested substantially in expanding logistics services for different types of renewable energy.
+Brunsbuttel ports also examined the feasibility of partnering with nearby regional ports to construct and maintain offshore wind energy facilities

-With an emphasis on optimising the capabilities, capacity and potential of local ports, the project encourages better cooperation and knowledge-sharing between project partners.
+With an emphasis on optimising the capabilities, capacity and potential of local ports, the project encouraged better cooperation and knowledge-sharing between project partners.
+LO-PINOD also sought to influence national and EU policy on the benefits of better use of shortsea shipping and local port infrastructure.

 Lead partner